 In contrast, when the death benefit is issued to one or more individuals as a lump sum, the payout is not subject to tax.
 By naming contingent beneficiaries you can ensure your policy’s entire face value is distributed among your loved ones.

-Furthermore, if you would rather have the death benefit distributed directly between your two children, designate them as contingent beneficiaries.
+Furthermore, if you would rather have the death benefit distributed directly between your two children, designate them as secondary beneficiaries.

 An irrevocable beneficiary enjoys certain guaranteed rights to a life insurance policy’s death benefit.
 You cannot change an irrevocable beneficiary without their consent.
 For this reason, policyholders do not usually prefer irrevocable designations.
 However, naming someone — like a child — as an irrevocable beneficiary can make sense if you want to ensure that the payout reaches that person.

-A revocable beneficiary does not have any guaranteed rights to a policy’s payout.
+A revocable beneficiary does not have any guaranteed rights to a policy’s life insurance payout.
 You are free to change a revocable beneficiary as you wish since you do not need their approval

 Specifying who will receive the proceeds of your policy is an important decision.
-Since the insurer issues payout after your death, here is how you can make sure your final wishes are carried out.
+Since the life insurance company issues payout after your death, here is how you can make sure your final wishes are carried out.

 Here are some tips to keep in mind when naming a life insurance beneficiary.